What’s special about the compelling content you retweet, Like, bookmark, and email to your friends?

 Realistically assess your post’s urgency.

-Unless you have a strict deadline, take a break for at least a day after you’ve completed your draft.
+Unless you have a strict deadline, take a break from your writing process for at least a day after you’ve completed your draft.
 You’ll find new ways to modify your writing when you return to it with fresh eyes.

 2. Release attachment